 When you’ve reached your credit limit, we can work with your bank to help you secure a loan, or to significantly increase the value of the loan you are eligible for.
 We can guarantee up to 80 per cent of the value of a working capital loan in support of an export contract, meaning you can take on more or larger orders, and focus on growing your business rather than juggling your cashflow.

 ‘We want to start selling in new markets, but aren’t sure how to get our foot in the door or find new overseas buyers suited to our products/services.’

 When trying to break into new markets, you might first turn to an overseas agent or distributor.
 Agents are in-country representatives that work locally to help find you customers – this can be a good option if you want some extra support, but it will cost you a commission each time.

-A great free alternative is the Department for International Trade’s export opportunities website.
+A great free alternative is the Department for Business and Trade’s export opportunities website.
 UK Government experts based in embassies around the world do the legwork for you, finding overseas buyers who want to procure from UK suppliers and then list all the opportunities on the site.

 This includes major international projects with companies like General Electric, as well as small to medium-sized buyers.
 You can filter by your product, service, sector or market, and even sign up to alerts for whenever a new overseas buyer is looking to buy something from a company like yours.